Campaign to Suppress Bandits in Northwestern China

-The Campaign to Suppress Bandits in Northwestern China was a counter-guerrilla/counter-insurgency campaign the People's Liberation Army (PLA) fought against the Nationalist guerrilla force let in Mainland China.
+The Campaign to Suppress Bandits in Northwestern China was a counter-insurgency campaign the People's Liberation Army (PLA) fought against the remaining Nationalist and Islamic forces in northwestern mainland China.

-The Nationalist forces mainly consisted of irregular forces and Nationalist Revolutionary Army troops left behind after the nationalist government fled to Taiwan.
-The campaign was fought in the northwestern China, and resulted in victory for the People's Republic of China.
+The Nationalist forces consisted mainly of irregular forces and Nationalist Revolutionary Army troops left behind after the nationalist government fled to Taiwan.
+The campaign resulted in victory for the People's Republic of China.